HuiXusheng/HuiXusheng.github.io/_pages/about.md

 Micro-actuators illustrated in figures above are composed with shape memory alloy (SMA) and fabricated though Micro-electromechanical Systems (MEMS).
 These actuators are capable of forming into complex, precise and programmable three-dimensional shapes at micron scale.
 A voltage lower than 2V is sufficient to activate the actuator and cause it to vibrate at a high response speed up to 100Hz, which is far more superior to most of the present micro-actuators based on SMA.
 Advantageous performances guarantee the micro-actuators broad application prospects in biomedince, environmental monitoring, industry, and robotics.

-## Mechanical embolectomy device for non-invasive medical procedures
+## **Research on 3D Microacutors with precise and rapid response and its applications for non-invasive medical procedures**

 (Innovation and entrepreneurship project, 2021-now)